-- The card might be too close to the bottom of the case (or the PSU, if it’s a bottom-mounted PSU) which would limit the airflow and thus inhibit cooling efficiency, leading to higher temperatures and more noise, as the fans would have to spin faster in order to keep the card at acceptable temperatures
+- The card might be too close to the bottom of the case — or the PSU, if it’s a bottom-mounted PSU —, which would limit the airflow and thus inhibit cooling efficiency, leading to higher temperatures and more noise, as the fans would have to spin faster to keep the card running at acceptable temperatures.

-Every PC component generates heat, and with the amount of heavy lifting that a GPU does, you can bet that it’s no exception.
+Every PC component generates heat.
+And with the amount of heavy lifting that a GPU does, you can bet that this is no exception.
 So, much like the CPU and the PSU, a GPU needs active cooling.

 Open-air coolers are the most common by far, and each of the graphics cards listed in this article uses one.
-An open-air cooler features an open heatsink and utilizes anywhere from one to three fans to push air through it.
-Naturally, more airflow means better heat dissipation, and open-air coolers can benefit greatly from a couple of extra case-mounted fans, as they help get cool air into the case and get hot air out.
+An open-air cooler features an open heatsink and uses anywhere from one to three fans to push air through it.

 Finally, there is liquid cooling, and these coolers are the absolute best when it comes to efficiency.
 Liquid-cooled cards will run at significantly lower temperatures, which naturally allows for some extra overclocking headroom.